pimpale/foo/python/welfareseconds/welfare_post.md

 ## Implications

 The most surprising takeaway for me is just how small of a percentage AI thinking is compared to human thinking.
-Right now, despite all the hubbub, AI thinking makes up only 1.1% of what human thinking is.
+Right now, despite all the fanfare, AI thinking makes up only 1.1% of human thought.

 However, due to the nature of exponential growth, it will probably soon catch up.
 I'm quite confident in the overall thesis that AI enterprise usage will grow approximately exponentially over the next 2-3 years.
 We're only seeing the beginning of the wave of automation that will occur.

-But even though the amount of AI thinking is likely to eclipse eclipse human thinking at some point in the future, assuming current growth trends, this doesn't necessarily imply that AI welfare will eclipse human welfare.
+But even though the amount of AI thinking is likely to eclipse human thinking at some point in the future, assuming current growth trends, this doesn't necessarily imply that AI welfare will eclipse human welfare.

-AIs, despite their remarkable abilities, may be similar to either P-zombies (creatures that behave as if they are conscious, but lack any internal experience), or David Chalmer's [Vulcans](https://philpapers.org/rec/CHASAM-11) (creatures that consciously percieve, think, and act, but don't experience pain or pleasure).
+AIs, despite their remarkable abilities, may be similar to either P-zombies (creatures that behave as if they are conscious, but lack any internal experience), or David Chalmers's [Vulcans](https://philpapers.org/rec/CHASAM-11) (creatures that consciously perceive, think, and act, but don't experience pain or pleasure).

 I tend to lean towards assigning a nonzero moral weight towards AIs, especially as they inch towards neuron counts rivalling the synapse counts of humans.
 For reference, adult humans [have](https://www.neurology.org/doi/10.1212/01.WNL.0000166914.38327.BB) anywhere between 100 and 500 trillion synapses, and three year olds have 1 quadrillion.
 The largest AI models are [estimated](https://epoch.ai/data/ai-models) to have ~3 trillion parameters.
 This doesn't guarantee anything, but it does indicate that the "raw compute" might be there.

-Future models may have more, but I expect the growth rate of model pareameters to be slower than in the past, as companies are tending to invest more into RL and algorithmic improvements over pure model size scaleups.
+Future models may have more, but I expect the growth rate of model parameters to be slower than in the past, as companies are tending to invest more into RL and algorithmic improvements over pure model size scaleups.
 GPT-4.5, for example, was likely a very large model, but due to its expense and poor performance on agentic tasks, it never made it beyond a research preview.

-I think AI welfare is quite important, as such.
-There are three potentially-sentinent groups of beings that exist on Earth right now:
+Altogether, I think there are three key takeaways:

-1. Humans
+1. **AI welfare is a small issue today.** Even under the maximalist interpretation, AI thinking accounts for only ~1% of human thinking.
+Thus, unlike issues like factory farming, AI welfare isn't yet a moral catastrophe.
+We have some time to manuever.

-2. Animals
+2. **This will change fast.** Assuming current growth trends hold, the amount of thinking done by AI will surpass that done by humans by late 2028.

-3. Artificial Intelligences
+3. **We should err on the side of caution.** We don't know if AIs are conscious, and we may never know for certain.
+However, the sheer scale of the issue implies that it's worth treading carefully here.

-Of these, animal welfare has been left at the wayside, despite us nominally agreeing with the principle that animal welfare is real.
-Let's not make the same mistake with AI.
+The good news is that treating AIs well doesn't require certainty about their moral status.
+Many of the interventions that would improve AI welfare (things like avoiding unnecessary "suffering" states and being thoughtful about training objectives) are also good for making AI systems more reliable and aligned with human values.